Flies

 PROFESSIONAL FLY CONTROL- NASSAU COUNTY, NEW YORK

 Flies constitute a large number of insects of the order Diptera and are of considerable ecological importance.
+Fly larvae consume dead animals and plants, breaking down organic matter and returning nutrients to the ecosystem.
 Flies are second only to bees in terms of their significance to pollination.
 Insects of this order use only one pair of wings to fly.
 The hindwings of flies are mechanosensory organs called halteres, which afford them excellent maneuverability during flight.
-With the exception of Antarctica, flies are found in almost all terrestrial habitats throughout the world.
+With the exception of Antarctica, flies are found in almost all terrestrial habitats worldwide.
 Other animals consume flies at all stages of their development.
 Predators of flies include spiders, lizards, birds, frogs, dragonflies, and bats.
 Flies are known to transmit pathogens that can cause severe and life-threatening diseases in humans and animals.

 THE ANATOMY OF A FLY